We currently have 5 CNC machines available for Student use.

 YOU MUST BE LOGGED IN TO SEE THE SCHEDULE

-ONLY TECHNICIANS CAN BOOK THE INDUCTION FOR YOU.
+ONLY LAB STAFF CAN BOOK THE ESSENTIAL FOR YOU.

 Light materials only (foam, balsa)